+Many of us feel pretty good about our food safety when shopping at our supermarkets.
 But underneath the veil of “farm fresh” signs and packaging lies a shocking reality.
-Some of the issues covered in the Food Inc are:
+Some of the issues covered in the Food Inc. are:

 Many of us are trying to make healthy choices on a shrinking budget.
 It's easy to get sucked into buying cheap processed food and fast food dollar menus items.

 Once you see what's really going on in the food industry, it's easy to understand why obesity and diabetes are reaching epidemic levels in the US.

 Your chicken dinner with corn on the cob and a tossed salad sure sounds like your serving healthy choices in your household.
 However, it's quite likely that your chicken was factory farmed where they are raised in inhumane conditions that facilitate the spread of disease.

 It's probably been genetically modified to have more breast meat.
 Unless you have bought your corn and salad fixing from your local farmer's market and can validate its quality, its most likely been genetically modified and treated with numerous chemicals.

 I've heard experts say it only takes 20% of consumers to start changing how they spend their food dollars for manufacturers to take notice of the consumers changing demands.